 - regularly review information to identify when you need to correct inaccurate records, remove irrelevant ones and update out-of-date ones.

-Implement a process to securely dispose of personal data that is no longer required or where an individual has asked for it to be deleted.
+Implement a process to securely dispose of personal data that is no longer required or where a data subject has asked for it to be deleted.

 - have procedures in place that allow individuals to request the deletion or erasure of information you hold about them if there is no compelling reason for you to continue processing it;